gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

   - To spot dynamic content typically a URL has a ‘?’ character in it
   - Some dynamic content includes malicious spider traps (infinite loops)
 * The term deep web refers to content missed by search engine crawlers
+* The dark web is part of the internet that isn't visible to search engines and requires the use of an anonymizing browser called Tor to be accessed.
 ## User’s Information Needs Are Diverse
 * Informational – want to learn about something (~40%)
 * Navigational – want to go to that page (~25%)